zhaolingshan/tp/docs/DeveloperGuide.md

 *   1a.
 Academic semester not found \
 Use case ends.
 *   3a.
-Module name already exists.
+Module moduleName already exists.
     *   3a1.
 MyMods shows an error message.
     *   Use case resumes at step 3.